-- → approach to evaluation of the carrying value of goodwill and other intangible assets.
-Having incurred a significant reduction in profitability during the year, the Committee carefully considered the value in use of each CGU based on management's projection of future cash flows and the appropriateness of the discount rate used to determine net present value.
-The Committee was supportive of the impairment of the goodwill recognised in respect of Entertainment Daily and was satisfied with the carrying values of the assets associated with the Group's other brands having considered the discounted cash flow model which demonstrated that no impairment charge was required for them. - 5.
-Going Concern the Committee considered the appropriateness of a going concern basis especially in the light of global macroeconomic factors, specific industry characteristics creating volatility in the Group's revenues and the reduction in profitability experienced during the year.
+- → approach to evaluation of the carrying value of goodwill and other intangible assets, having due regard to the impairments recognised in prior periods, but cognisant of the improvement in profitability in 2024.
+The Committee carefully considered the value in use of each CGU based on management's projection of future cashflows and the appropriateness of the discount rate used to determine net present value.
+The Committee was satisfied with the carrying values of the assets associated with the Group's assets having considered the discounted cash flow model which demonstrated that no impairment charge was required for them. - 5.
+Going Concern the Committee considered the appropriateness of a going concern basis especially in the light of global macroeconomic factors and the specific industry characteristics creating volatility in the Group's revenues.
 The Committee was assured that the business has a strong balance sheet, is trading profitably and that, whilst consumer advertising revenues are expected to remain under pressure, the Group's core business model is resilient.